-All claimed admissions preferences will be verified prior to admission.
+All claimed admission preferences will be verified prior to admission.
 A preference does not guarantee admission to the program.
-Preferences are used only to establish the order of placement on the \(\frac{\text{Ww}}{\text{u}}\) aiting \(\frac{\text{List}}{\text{list}}\).
+Preferences are used only to establish the order of placement on the waiting list.
 Every applicant must meet RRHA's Selection Criteria as defined in this policy and applicable law and the site selection criteria that may be specific to a property in addition to any preferences claimed.